LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     time = Time.now.to_i
     ```

-1. To specify values for the JWT header keys, add this code to the bottom of `./get_analytics_data.rb`:
+1. To specify values for the JSON web token (JWT) header keys, add this code to the bottom of `./get_analytics_data.rb`:

     ```ruby
     # specify authentication type and hashing algorithm